splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 ### Installing a Compiler ###

 The next tool you need is a **compiler**.
 You will use the compiler to convert your program's source code into an executable file that the users can run.
 We are going to use a compiler called *clang*.
-How you install *clang* will depend on your operating system, so jump ahead to the instructions for [Linux](installing-clang-on-linux), [MacOS](installing-clang-on-macos), or [Windows](installing-clang-on-windows).
+How you install *clang* will depend on your operating system, so jump ahead to the instructions for your operating system.

-#### Installing Clang on Linux ####

-Installing clang on Linux will depend on your distribution.
+**Linux**: Installing clang on Linux will depend on your distribution.
 Generally it should be as easy entering a few commands in the Terminal.
 Open the terminal and enter the following commands:

 ```bash
 sudo apt-get update
 sudo apt-get install clang
 ```

-#### Installing Clang on MacOS ####

-Installing clang on MacOS requires you to run the following command in the Terminal:
+**MacOS**: Installing clang on MacOS requires you to run the following command in the Terminal:

 [comment]: <> (TODO: Remove the space between -- and install)